GoogleCloudPlatform/bank-of-anthos/extras/asm-multicluster/README.md

 Navigate to the `EXTERNAL_IP` in a browser; you should see the Bank of Anthos login page.

-7. Open the Google Cloud Console, and view the services in the Anthos Service Mesh dashboard.
+7. **Open the Google Cloud Console, and navigate to Anthos > Servic Mesh**.
+View the Bank of Anthos services in the Anthos Service Mesh dashboard.
 In the Table view, you should see metrics populated for services in both cluster-1 and cluster 2.

 ![table](screenshots/asm-table.png)